PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/NoSQL REST API.md

 #### Parameters

-*   *gameApiKey*: is the API key of you game and can be found on the overview page of the Portal Configurator.
+* *gameApiKey* : The API key of your game, which you can find on the *Overview* page of the Portal Configurator.
-*   *stage*: indicates which database stage, preview or live, to use.
+* *stage* : Indicates which database stage to use - *Preview* or *Live*.
-*   *collection*: indicates which collection to perform the action against.
+* *collection* : Indicates which collection to perform the action against.
 Note that runtime collections that you create have their names prefixed with 'script.' and meta collections that you create have their names prefixed with 'meta.'.

 #### Example Request